 A Jerusalem-based Christian organization, Bridges for Peace, runs Project Rescue and Project Tikvah.
 Project Rescue helps the poorest Jews prepare to immigrate to Israel, and Project Tikvah helps sustain those who cannot go, the elderly and the sick.
 Help is in the form of passport costs, visas, ground transportation and lodging.
 The work started in Russia and regions of the Former Soviet Union.

 Aliyah is Prophecy being Fulfilled

 Just as a father leads his little child, so God is leading His people back to Israel.
 For a time rebellious Israel was forsaken by God and they were scattered (like dry bones) amongst the nations.
 But Ezekiel the prophet saw a valley of dry bones that became alive as God brought His people back to their own land.

 In these last days God is reaching out to His people and wants to blot out their sin and unite them with Himself.
 He is calling His people out from the nations, back into their own land, the land of Canaan.
 Jews call this ingathering or mass immigration back to their own land ‘aliyah’ or ‘ascent’.
-It has been underway now for over 100 years, drawing in some 8 million people.
+It has been underway now for over 100 years, drawing in over 8 million people.
 The Gentile nations cannot help but see an amazing thing: a nation restored almost overnight.
 It is a very clear sign that the God of Israel is working in the world!
-Today, Israel is back in their homeland and is becoming an increasing witness of God to the nations:
+Today, Israel is back in their homeland and is once more becoming an increasing witness of God to the nations:

 He will raise a banner for the nations and gather the exiles of Israel; He will assemble the scattered people of Judah from the four corners of the earth (Isaiah 11:12)